magnetikonline/slack-post/README.md

 ### slackPost.post(webhookURL,postText)
 - Creates a new Slack Post message object instance.
-- The `webhookURL` must be in the same format as presented in the created Slack administration integration endpoint.
-Failing to provide a valid formatted URL will throw an error from this method.
+- The `webhookURL` must be in the format provided by the Slack administration integration endpoint.
+- Failing to provide a valid formatted URL will throw an error upon calling this method.
-- `postText` will be used as follows:
+- Provided `postText` will be used as follows:
-	- For simple messages (basic text post) will be the message text.
+	- For simple messages (text posts) will be the message text.
-	- For [advanced messages](https://api.slack.com/docs/attachments) the given `postText` will be used as the fall back text for Slack user agents/scenarios that do not support advanced messaging.
+	- For [advanced messages](https://api.slack.com/docs/attachments), `postText` will be used as the fall back for Slack user agents/scenarios that do not support advanced messaging.

 Example:
 ```js